jason-math/Advanced-Algorithms/README.md

 <!-- Week Three -->
 ## Week Three - NP-Complete Problems
 In this week, I learned about the various types of search problems and the distinction between P and NP.
-I learned that while NP problems do not have an efficient polynomial time solution, there are special cases where you can apply a reduction and simplify the problem into a problem which can be solved with a polynomial time algorithm.
+I learned that while NP problems do not have an efficient polynomial-time solution, there are special cases where you can apply a reduction and simplify the problem into a problem which can be solved with a polynomial-time algorithm.

 ### GSM Network
-GSMNetwork is a program that employs a 3SAT reduction to solve an independent set problem when given a set of verticies and edges.
+GSMNetwork is a program that employs a 3SAT reduction to solve an independent set problem when given a set of vertices and edges.

 ### Cleaning Apartment
 CleaningApartment is a program that employs a 3SAT reduction to solve a variant of the classic Hamiltonian path problem.

 <!-- Week Four -->
 ## Week Four - Coping with NP-Completeness
 In this week, I learned about the modern methods to solve NP-Complete problems: Special cases, Exact algorithms, and Approximation algorithms.

 ### Circuit Design